BA PRACTICAL FILMMAKING (3 YEARS)

 - Career skills.
 Secure employment in the creative screen industries with first-hand practical guidance from working industry professionals

 - Real-life experience.
-Build an attractive portfolio and put your knowledge into practice during the course, by working with external companies and creating projects for industry clients.
+Build a range of work and put your knowledge into practice during the course, by working with external companies and creating projects for industry clients.
 Learn more

 - High-calibre guest speakers and tutors.
 Learn from the best industry professionals.
 James Marsh (director of The Theory of Everything) and Frank Spotnitz (show-runner of The X Files) are just a few of the guest speakers who’ve visited us.
 See more